 6. Don’t keep score with your partner

 When I had my first child, I would keep score with my husband.
 I got the last dirty diaper, you’re up!
-Or I just cleaned this whole kitchen, you can empty the dishwasher.
+Or I just cleaned this whole kitchen, you can empty the dishwasher or go grocery shopping.

 It is hard to balance the household chores with your partner when you are the one who is staying at home and they have been at work all day.
 It can feel like in addition to rearing your children, it is also your responsibility to take care of all the household duties.